- Getting Started

 Feeds can be reduced to single line summaries using

 :uncollapse.
-By default, ‘c’ will collapse the selected feed and ‘v’ will uncollapse the selected feed.
+By default, ‘c’ will toggle collapse for a single feed.
 ‘C’ and ‘V’ will collapse and uncollapse all visible feeds.
 This setting is persistent.

 There are a handful of commands available to categorize feeds and filter based on those categories.
 For example, you can categorize a feed by selecting an item in that feed and doing

 You can query what categories a feed is in by selecting an item in and doing

 This will also tell you what categories you’ve already established.